Adaptive estimation of irregular mean and covariance functions: Supplementary Material

 \section{Supplementary Material}

-In the Supplementary Material, we provide some additional technical arguments, proofs and simulation results.
-In Section \ref{sec:reg_loc}, we provide details on the relation between local regularity and the decreasing of the eigenvalues of the covariance operator, while in Section \ref{sec:reg_traj_sm}, we detail the connection between local reglarity as a probabilistic concept and the regularity of the sample paths.
-In Section \ref{sec:lemma_sm}, we describe the embedding structure of the spaces $\mathcal{X}(\cdot, \cdot; \Ostar)$.
+In the Supplement, we provide some additional technical arguments, proofs and simulation results.
+In Section \ref{secA:comp_p}, we provide details for proofs presented in the main text.
 In Section \ref{sec:details_sm}, we provide details on some quantities and equations from the main text.
-In Section \ref{sec:proof3_sm}, we prove Theorem \ref{thm:optim_gamma}.
-Details on our simulation experiments and additional results are gathered in Section \ref{sec:add_results_sm}.
+A CLT for the pointwise estimator of the mean function is presented in Section \ref{sec:TCL}.
+Additional simulation results, including a case with smooth paths, are gathered in Section \ref{sub:simulation_design_SM}.

 \makeatletter\@input{main_supp_ref.tex}\makeatother